-The central government had three major official officers who were in charge of administration, military and supervision, respectively.
-They were independent from each other, and reported directly to the emperor.
+The central government had three major official officers who were in charge of administration, military, and supervision, respectively.
+They were independent of each other and reported directly to the emperor.

 Qin Shi Huang widely applied the System of Prefectures and Counties, where the counties were directly regulated by the emperor and the officials that were assigned by the central government.

-Afterwards, the System of Enfeoffment and Hereditary were officially abolished in the history of China.
+Afterward, the System of Enfeoffment and Hereditary was officially abolished in the history of China.

 Unearthed Unified Scale Hammer of the Qin Dynasty — National Museum of China

 The Standardized Royal Roads, which was the rudiment of the highway, were constructed in the whole of the country as well.

 In the meanwhile, defensive military sites of the former six kingdoms were demolished.

 Qin Shi Huang also acknowledged the Private Ownership of Land nationwide, which highly motivated farmers and promoted the agricultural production.

 The Household Registration System was implemented, which made it possible for the emperor to manage and coordinate the whole of the country.